-How Google Hangouts Scams happen
+How Google Hangouts Scams Happen

-As millions of people trying to make extra cash to support their lifestyles in the current economy, some result in get-rich-quick schemes that involve laundering money from unsuspecting victims.
+As millions of people are trying to make extra cash to support their lifestyles in the current economy, some fall for get-rich-quick schemes that involve laundering money from unsuspecting victims.

 1. Switch to Google Hangouts

 One of the most common patterns involves people telling you to change from using your favorite social media platform and diverting your communications to Google Hangouts.
-You can be on Twitter, Facebook, name it, but you meet someone new and start chatting and private messaging.
+You can be on Twitter, Facebook, you name it, but you meet someone new and start chatting and private messaging.

-As men seek love on social media, such as Twitter, they get to receive a message from a lady who is ready to get into a relationship with them.
-Soon afterwards, they invite you to keep communications on Google Hangouts by asking for your Gmail address.
+As men seek love on social media sites, such as Twitter, they may receive a message from a woman who is ready to get into a relationship with them.
+Soon afterward, they invite you to keep communications on Google Hangouts by asking for your Gmail address.

-They will be consistent in the story they present of themselves, and some will sound genuine and true.
-They will use images of themselves and send you videos of themselves, making you believe that you can trust them.
+They will be consistent in the story they present of themselves, and some will sound genuine.
+They will send photos and videos of themselves making you believe that you can trust them.

 2. Asking for Money

 As soon as you like their personality and want to meet them, they take it as a cue to ask you for money.
 This is the biggest red flag there is!
 It is easy to have feelings for the person as they will sound like they have everything you need in a partner.

 Moreover, they will ensure they will talk about stories which match with their bio descriptions.
 This way, no one suspects that they are potential victims of Google Hangouts Scams.

 Some people lose tens or hundreds of thousands of dollars sending money for their online partners to go to the hospital, buy gifts for their nephews, or even get spare parts for their cars.
 A scammer will come up with any excuse to convince you to send them money.

 The most important way of avoiding Google Hangouts Scams is by taking note of any red flags that present themselves over the course of meeting someone online.
 Although the scammers you will come across might be highly experienced, they usually follow similar patterns.

 The first step of verifying your online partner is by checking up their social media accounts on various sites.
-Try confirming that the photos are consistent across all types of social media accounts.
-If their stories and bio descriptions do not match up, stay cautious, and accept the possibility that you might be dealing with a scammer.
+Try confirming that the photos are consistent across all types of social accounts.
+If their stories and bio descriptions do not match up, remain cautious, and accept the possibility that you might be dealing with a scammer.

 If someone makes up excuses if you suggest that you should meet before you send them your money, then they are likely to be scammers.
 As with Google Hangouts Scams, it is difficult to trace back to the scammer, and thus they will ensure that you do not meet.